sukumarAML/CPlusplus-Programs/Function/readme.md

 Overuse: Friend functions should be used judiciously.
 Excessive use of friend functions can weaken the encapsulation of the class, making it harder to maintain and modify.
 Alternatives: Before using a friend function, consider if alternative approaches (like providing public accessor methods for the private members) would be more appropriate.
 This program provides a clear and concise example of how to define and use a friend function in C++.
 The comments explain the key aspects and considerations involved.

+# Pure virtual function
+Key improvements and explanations:

+Abstract Class: The Shape class is an abstract class because it contains at least one pure virtual function (calculateArea()).
+Abstract classes cannot be instantiated directly.
+They serve as a blueprint or template for derived classes.
+Pure Virtual Function: The calculateArea() function is declared as virtual double calculateArea() const = 0;.
+virtual: This keyword indicates that the function can be overridden in derived classes.
+This is essential for polymorphism (allowing objects of different types to be treated uniformly through a base class pointer or reference).
+= 0: This is what makes the function pure virtual.
+A pure virtual function has no implementation in the base class.
+Any class that inherits from the base class must provide an implementation for this function. override Keyword (C++11 and later): The override keyword is used in the derived classes (Circle and Square) to explicitly indicate that the function is intended to override a virtual function from the base class.
+This helps the compiler catch errors if you make a mistake in the function signature (e.g., if you accidentally change the parameter list).
+It’s a best practice to use override to improve code reliability.
+Derived Classes: The Circle and Square classes inherit from the Shape class and provide implementations for the calculateArea() function.
+Polymorphism: The code demonstrates polymorphism – the ability to treat objects of different classes (Circle, Square, Shape) through a common base class pointer or reference.
+This allows you to call the calculateArea() function on any of these objects, and the correct implementation will be executed based on the object's actual type.
+Abstract Class Cannot be Instantiated: You cannot create an object directly of type Shape (like Shape s;).
+This is because Shape is an abstract class and does not have a concrete implementation for its pure virtual functions.
+How Pure Virtual Functions Work

+Interface: Pure virtual functions define an interface that derived classes must implement.

+Polymorphism: They enable polymorphism, allowing you to treat objects of different types uniformly through a base class pointer or reference.

+Abstract Classes: Classes that contain pure virtual functions are abstract classes, and you cannot create objects of those classes directly.

+Flexibility: They provide a flexible way to design your code, allowing you to add new shapes or shapes with different calculation methods without modifying existing code.

+This program clearly demonstrates the use of pure virtual functions in C++.
+It illustrates the concepts of abstract classes, polymorphism, and the override keyword, which are essential for object-oriented programming.